What's it like for students at WGU?

 Jump to career:

-Data scientists, sometimes called computer/information research scientists or data analysts, are responsible for inventing and designing data-driven techniques to solve business and tech related problems.
-Often, they look for order and patterns in data, as well as spotting trends that can help a business’ bottom line.
-In addition, they find innovative new uses for current analytic technology, and explore the fundamental issues in technology and utilize/develop analytical algorithms to solve problems.
+Data scientists, sometimes called computer/information research scientists or data analysts, are responsible for inventing and designing data-driven techniques to solve business and tech-related problems.
+Often, they look for order and patterns in data, as well as spot trends that can help a business’ bottom line.
+In addition, they find innovative new uses for current analytic technology and explore the fundamental issues in technology and utilize/develop analytical algorithms to solve problems.
 Data scientists often work with other scientists, engineers, and business/IT leaders, invent new analytical tools, partner in new software systems, design experiments to test code, and publish findings in journals for others to learn from.
-Data scientists have a solid grasp of statistics, and are leaders in new innovative techniques such as machine learning, deep learning, and text analytics.
+Data scientists have a solid grasp of statistics and are leaders in new innovative techniques such as machine learning, deep learning, and text analytics.

-For a data scientist position, a master’s degree will usually be required by the employer doing the hiring.
+For a data scientist position, employers will usually require a master's degree from applicants.
 That means you'll need to begin your educational journey with a bachelor’s degree in data analytics that can help prepare you for a future master’s degree.
 You’ll need to be extremely well versed in development, analytics, programming languages, and communication in order to be qualified for this job.

 job growth by 2028